Belarus–European Union border crisis: 2022

+On 26 October 2022, near the village of Łosiniany, the body of a Sudanese man who drowned in a river was found.

 In December 2022, the activist group Podlaskie Ochotnicze Pogotowie Humanitarne received tens of requests of help from refugees on the border per week.

 2023

 On 7 January, Yemeni doctor Ibrahem Jaber Ahmed Dehya died from exposure in Białowieża Forest.
 According to border guards, Ibrahem was one of a group of Yemenis who had crossed the border, crossing the river Przewłoka, a tributary of Leśna river.
 The border guards detained three of the group who requested help while Ibrahim was ill but still alive.
 According to Ibrahem's colleagues, the border guards initially refused to search for Ibrahem, instead expulsing the three to Belarus.
 Other colleagues of Ibrahem searched again for help and found a second patrol, which searched for Ibrahim and found him dead.
 The activist group Grupa Granica accused the border guards of having pushed back Ibrahem's colleagues to Belarus.
 Ibrahem was buried two days later in Bohoniki.

 On 4 February 2023, an Ethiopian woman fell ill near Hajnówka.
 Two men who sought help for her from police and border guards were deported to Belarus and found in ill health on the Belarusian side of the border several days later.
 The woman was found dead on 12 February on Polish territory.
 Grupa Granica called for prosecution of those responsible for her death, accusing the authorities of not fulfilling legal obligations of the right of asylum.

+On 15 October 2023, the nationwide referendum included questions regarding, among others, the acceptance of illegal immigrants and the dismantling of the barrier on the Polish-Belarusian border.

+On 23 October 2023, the body of a foreigner was found by the tracks in the village of Dobrowoda.
+Another foreigner died in the presence of a Polish patrol.
+On 4 November, the body of a Syrian was found.
+The next day, the illegal immigrant was shot by a Polish soldier.